eighty20results/e20r-sequences/README.md

 * Show "delay time" as "days since membership started" or "calendar date" to end-user.
 * Let admin decide whether to show "post available on" as a "day of membership" or date (relative to users membership).
 * Admin defined schedule (using WP-Cron) for new content alert emails to users.
-* User opt-in for receiving email alerts (User can disable/re-enable as desired).
+* User opt-in for receiving email alerts (User can disable/re-enable as desired if admin adds [sequence_alert] shortcode to a page/post).
 * Templated email alerts for new content
 * Pagination of sequence lists in sequence page
 * Allows 'preview' of upcoming posts in the sequence (Lets the admin/editor send alerts for "today" while letting the user read ahead if so desired - used in coaching programs, for instance).